 Whether you’re dreaming of changing up the aesthetic at home or looking for one-of-a-kind pasalubong, you’ve come to the right place.
-Boasting of a profitable marble industry, the province is said to produce very high quality pieces that are comparable to—if not better than—Italian-grade marble.
+Boasting of a profitable marble industry, the province is said to produce very high-quality pieces that are comparable to—if not better than—Italian-grade marble.

 4. Nature’s unspoiled beauty is pretty much everywhere.

-Romblon is made up of 3 major islands and 17 smaller ones—add that to the fact that it’s much lesser known that its neighbor, Boracay, and it’s no surprise that it’s filled with such raw, untouched beauty.
+Romblon is made up of 3 major islands and 17 smaller ones—add that to the fact that it’s much lesser known than its neighbor, Boracay, and it’s no surprise that it’s filled with such raw, untouched beauty.
 Run along Bonbon Beach Sandbar and Crest de Gallo, discover the hidden lagoon, Tinagong Dagat, make friends at Dolphin Beach, dive into the abyss at Blue Hole, and (don’t) go chasing waterfalls all over the province.

 5. Their local cuisine puts a unique spin on typical Filipino food.

 The great thing about Filipino food is that while specialties differ from province to province, wherever you are and whatever you’re eating will always make you feel like you’re right at home.
 Sample their version of dinuguan sans the blood called Taghilaw, their chunky and non-spicy laing, Gayabon, their local shellfish Sihi, fresh veggie soup Inaslum, and Sarsa, a small shrimp, young coconut, and chili dish wrapped in coconut leaves.
 Your taste buds deserve their fair share of exploration, too!